Alex Turner: National rise to prominence

-2012–2017: International success
+International breakthrough

 By 2012, Arctic Monkeys were based in Los Angeles, with Turner and Helders sharing a house.
 Arctic Monkeys toured the US as the support act for the Black Keys in early 2012.
 While they had previously opened for Oasis and Queens of the Stone Age at one-off shows, it was the band's first time to tour as a supporting act.
-They released "R U Mine?" as a standalone single in preparation for the tour, with Turner's new girlfriend, Arielle Vandenberg, appearing in the music video.
+They released "R U Mine?" as a standalone single in preparation for the tour.
 Later that year, Arctic Monkeys performed "I Bet You Look Good on the Dancefloor" and a cover of "Come Together" by the Beatles at the 2012 London Summer Olympics opening ceremony.
 In early 2013, Turner provided backing vocals for the Queens of the Stone Age song "If I Had a Tail" and played bass guitar on "Get Right", a Miles Kane B-side.
-Arctic Monkeys headlined Glastonbury Festival for a second time in June.AM was released in September 2013.
+Arctic Monkeys headlined Glastonbury Festival for a second time in June.

+AM was released in September 2013.
 Ryan Dombal of Pitchfork said that the album, dealing with "desperate 3 a.m. thoughts", managed to modernise "T. Rex bop, Bee Gees backup vocals, Rolling Stones R&B, and Black Sabbath monster riffage".
 Phil Mongredien of The Guardian described it as "their most coherent, most satisfying album since their debut": "Turner proves he has not lost his knack for an insightful lyric."
 Arctic Monkeys promoted the album heavily in the US, in contrast to previous album campaigns where, according to Helders, they had refused to do radio promotion: "We couldn't even have told you why at the time.
 Just stubborn teenage thinking."
 Arctic Monkeys spent 18 months touring AM; they were joined onstage by Josh Homme in both Los Angeles and Austin.
-Turner briefly reunited with Chung in the summer of 2014, having ended his two-year relationship with Vandenberg earlier that year.